 - Best Chromebook: Google Pixelbook Go

 We don’t allow any junk in our marketplace, nor do we allow any jerks to use Swappa, which means the Swappa marketplace is a safe place to shop.
+In fact, it is the safest marketplace to buy gently used tech.
 Listings are reviewed by our moderation team before they are approved for sale in the marketplace, and every item that is listed for sale must meet our strict listing criteria.
-Regardless of which model laptop you choose — you can take comfort in knowing that you’ll get the best deal on Swappa.